DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

     <li><csv-link to="/downloads/federal_production_FY2009-2018_2019-03-26.csv">Fiscal year production (csv, 528 KB)</csv-link></li>
   </ul>
 </p>

-This dataset also includes county-level data about coal production on federal land.

 We have [notes on this data](https://github.com/onrr/doi-extractives-data/wiki/Data-Catalog#federal-production) from the web development team as they built the interactions on this site.